Lanovaz/shattered-glass/README.md

 Google Cloud, in a photo sharing cloud service by masquerading the shards as well-formed PNG files (Google Photos), or even in GitHub.

-ShatteredGlass enables information to publicly hiding in plain sight.
+ShatteredGlass enables information to publicly hide in plain sight.

 Source Code
 ===========